 Reduced blood flow to the penis

-Alcoholism and erectile dysfunction result in reduced libido
+Alcoholism and erectile dysfunction both reduce desire.

 Impaired psychological functioning

 Alcohol is a depressant of the central nervous system.
 It slows down brain activity when ingested in significant amounts, impairing psychological functioning.
 Erectile dysfunction and diminished sexual desire may result from this.